This is the "Home" page of the "Film Criticism" guide.

 Search the holdings of the Reserve Film and Video Collection (and other NYPL locations) using LEO, the Library's online catalog - click on "Expanded Search" in order to limit holdings to media formats such as 16 mm, VHS and DVD.

 Most film classes use MLA Style for their bibliography, or list of works cited.
-The MLA Handbook is available in the Library, and help with MLA Style is available in the Bedford Handbook Online as well.
+The MLA Handbook is available in the Library, and help with MLA Style is available in the Purdue Online Writing Lab as well.